Filmways: History

 Filmways was formed in 1952 by Martin Ransohoff and Edwin Kasper, who parted with Filmways five years later.
 The company originally produced television commercials and documentary films.
 In 1959, Filmways entered the television sitcom arena in a big way when many executives of McCadden Productions (a production company founded by comedian and actor George Burns) joined Filmways following McCadden's Chapter 7 bankruptcy earlier the same year.
 Filmways TV Productions was formed with former McCadden executive Al Simon as president, producing its first TV series, 21 Beacon Street.
 During that time, McCadden also produced the pilot which would later become the series Mister Ed.
 Burns sold the rights to Filmways, and Burns and director Arthur Lubin formed The Mister Ed Company as a joint venture.
 As a result, Mister Ed became a smash hit.
 From 1962 until 1971, Filmways produced its biggest hit, The Beverly Hillbillies for CBS, created by Paul Henning, another former McCadden executive.

+In 1965, the company entered into a partnership with Bob Stewart Productions, to produce television game shows for Filmways, such as Eye Guess, The Face Is Familiar, Personality and You're Putting Me On.
+The partnership ended shortly after Filmways bought out Heatter-Quigley Productions.
+In 1966, Filmways had started Filmways Syndication Sales, which ran in partnership with Firestone Film Syndication (headed by former Four Star Television executive Len Firestone) to syndicate television programs.

 In 1967, the company had acquired small film distributor Sigma III Corporation, as well as its film library in an effort to expand onto motion picture production and distribution.
-Two years later, in 1969, the company acquired Heatter-Quigley Productions, the game show producer known for their biggest hit, Hollywood Squares.
+In 1968, the company expanded and diversified into an entertainment company by purchasing Yorkshire Productions, producers of Kraft Music Hall, as well as Pic Mount Corp..
+Wally Heider Studios, Lee Rothberg Productions, and other entertainment-oriented companies, and in 1969, the company acquired Heatter-Quigley Productions, the game show producer known for their biggest hit, Hollywood Squares.
 Also that year, the company bought Sears Point Raceway in Sonoma County, California, and Wally Heider's recording studios in Hollywood and San Francisco.
 Filmways was also listed as a co-developer of the Ontario Motor Speedway in San Bernardino County, California, which opened in 1970.
+In 1971, Filmways bought out National General Television Productions from National General Corporation.
 In 1972, Ransohoff left Filmways as president.